 Skip to main content

 Applies to BloodHound Enterprise and CE SharpHound data collection utilizes the open-source SharpHound Common library, maintained by the BloodHound Enterprise Engineering team.
-In BloodHound Enterprise you can start scans for different data types via a collection schedule or an on-demand scan.
-With BloodHound Community Edition, you run scans by running the executable itself.
-The data types are: SpecterOps recommends collecting all data types because it provides maximum visibility into your environment.
+The scan types in SharpHound Enterprise and SharpHound Community Edition are named differently but effectively collect the same data.
+This article details all BloodHound Enterprise scan types and the required service account permissions.
+SpecterOps recommends collecting all data types because it provides maximum visibility into your environment.
 Local Group Memberships and Sessions are especially important, as they reveal Attack Paths to individual systems based on non-centralized configurations, see Why perform privileged collection in SharpHound.

 The SharpHound collection service account does not require Domain Admin membership.
-While adding the account to local Administrators groups on domain computers will work, we recommend following the articles Least-Privileged Collection and SharpHound Enterprise Service Hardening.
+While adding the account to local Administrators groups on domain computers will work, we recommend following the articles Least-Privileged Collection (referenced below for each scan type) and SharpHound Enterprise Service Hardening.

 Information about the objects and relationships within your Active Directory environment makes up the basic information necessary to identify attack paths within your environment.
 This information includes: